-FONDLING: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
+FONDLING: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is unable to give consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.

-INCEST: Non-Forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
-(NOTE: If force is used in these cases, it is counted as rape.)
+INCEST: Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.